 When/if you ask about sex or gender, such a question should support non-binary options, such as “X” or “non-binary“.
 X is used in Commonwealth government guidelines on the recognition of sex and gender.
 This will offer recognition to anyone (regardless of intersex status) with a non-binary gender identity or legal sex.

 We strongly recommend supporting multiple choice answers for questions on sex or gender.
+An open field for gender will be helpful for some respondents, regardless of intersex status.

 1.2 Add a separate question on intersex status